 Grace Hospital’s diverse and comprehensive set of patient care programs are organized into four major categories: Medicine Program, Surgery Program, Emergency Services Program and the Specialty Services Program.

-A part of the Medicine Program, the Adult Medical Clinic is located in the Dorothy Wood Building at Grace Hospital.
+A part of the Medicine Program, the Adult Medical Clinic is located in the west quadrant of Grace Health Campus, the former Emergency Department.
 It provides treatment and support to over 20,000 individuals in an out-patient capacity.
-Various clinics include General Internal Medicine and Surgery Clinics, Early Arthritis Clinics, Endocrinology & Metabolism Clinics, Allergy / Asthma Clinics, and Risk Management Clinics.
+Various clinics include General Internal Medicine and Surgery Clinics, Early Arthritis Clinics, Endocrinology & Metabolism Clinics, Allergy / Asthma Vascular Clinic and Vascular Lab.

 Each year, more than 10,000 surgical procedures are performed at Grace Hospital.
 Our main specialty areas include orthopedics, urology, general surgery, neurological / spinal surgery, endoscopy and gynecology.
-We are home to the ACSS (acute care surgical service) which provides 24/7, emergency general surgery services.
+We are home to the ACSS (acute care surgical service) which provides 24/7, emergency general surgery services, as well as the Orthopedic Trauma surgery program.
 Many surgical procedures are conducted on a day surgery basis, while others require a longer-term stay on one of our surgical units.